 Other than that the recipe is the same!
 It’s a nice alternative to keep these healthy blueberry oatmeal muffins gluten free friendly.
 And the texture is a little heartier, but in a good way.

-If freezing, store in freezer-safe container and label to use within 3 months.
-Thaw at room temperature.
+Freezer: Store in freezer-safe container and label to use within 3 months.
+Thaw in the fridge and store in fridge.

 Recipe FAQs